Inglewood, California: Mapping L.A.

 Mexican and Salvadoran are the common ancestries in Inglewood.
+Mexico and El Salvador were the most common foreign places of birth in the 2000 census.

 In 2009, the Los Angeles Timess "Mapping L.A." project supplied these neighborhood statistics based on the 2000 census.

 The population was 112,482, or 12,330 people per square mile, among the highest densities for the South Bay and among the highest densities for the county.
 The percentage of African Americans was high for the county, and the population was moderately diverse.
 Median household income was $46,574, low for both the South Bay and for the county.
 The median age was 29, young for the county; the percentage of residents aged 10 or under was among the county's highest.
 Three people, on the average, lived in each household – high for the South Bay but about average for the county.
 There was a higher percentage of families headed by single parents than elsewhere in the county.
 The percentage of veterans who served during 1975–89 and 1990–99 was among the county's highest.

 (*) "The diversity index measures the probability that any two residents, chosen at random, would be of different ethnicities.
 If all residents are of the same ethnic group it's zero.
 If half are from one group and half from another it's .50."

+Homelessness

+In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 751 homeless individuals in Inglewood.